blacklanternsecurity/MANSPIDER/README.md

 - any text-based format
 - and many more!!

-### MAN-SPIDER will crawl every share on every target system.
+### MANSPIDER will crawl every share on every target system.
 If provided creds don't work, it will fall back to "guest", then to a null session.
 ![manspider](https://user-images.githubusercontent.com/20261699/80316979-f9ab7e80-87ce-11ea-9628-3c22a07e8378.png)

 ### Installation: